 But first, you need your GED diploma.
 The quickest way to prepare for the test is with Onsego online GED Classes.

-After getting your GED (which can take between 2 to 10 months, depending on your schedule and what you already know), you can choose your college path.
+After getting your GED (which can take 2 to 10 months, depending on your schedule and what you already know), you can choose your college path.

 Community colleges are a great option for GED graduates.
 They all accept GED holders and usually have smaller classes, offering more personalized attention at a lower cost.